ThCompiler/beget.api/README.md

 ### Documentation

-The [documentation]() provides a description of the library's functions.
+The [documentation](https://thcompiler.github.io/beget.api/) provides a description of the library's functions.
-And the [asd]() repository provides an example of usage libraries for updating ip for hostname based on the current ip of the server.
+And the [update_hostname](https://github.com/ThCompiler/update_hostname) repository provides an example of usage libraries for updating ip for hostname based on the current ip of the server.

 ### P.S.